donanroherty/dinki.link/README.md

 ## Deployment

+### Network
+For deployment I use an NGINX reverse proxy to redirect traffic.
+The reverseproxy network references can removed docker-compose.yml if not needed.

 ### Environment vars
 Create '.env' file in *project-root/db/*.
 These variables are passed as environment varables by *docker-compose.yml* to the database and api containers for initialization and connection.
 ```